 Suits Filed Against Carnival Cruises, Cuban Firms Over Seized Property In Cuba

 Mickael Behn isn't Cuban.
 Neither is his family.
-But their connection to Cuba dates back to 1917, when his great-grandfather bought prime Havana harbor property from the Cuban government.
-Behn's grandfather took over the commercial business in 1947 and ran the Havana Docks company until mid-November 1960.
+But their connection to Cuba dates to 1917, when his great-grandfather bought prime Havana harbor property from the Cuban government.
+Behn's grandfather took over the commercial business in 1947 and ran the Havana Docks Corp. until mid-November 1960.

 Fidel Castro's revolutionary army had overthrown the dictatorship of Fulgencio Batista the year before.
 But on Nov.
 21, 1960, two armed men barged into Behn's grandfather's office on the docks.